 The Remuneration Committee's primary task is to prepare the Board of Directors to make decisions on remuneration policies, remuneration and other terms of employment for Executive Management Team members and control function employees.
-The Committee is to monitor and evaluate ongoing variable remuneration programmes for the Executive Management Team and those completed during the year, as well as the application of the remuneration guidelines for senior executives resolved on by the general meeting and the Group's remuneration structure and remuneration levels.
-The Remuneration Committee shall inform the full Board of Directors at each ordinary Board meeting about matters discussed and prepared.
-The Remuneration Committee has three members: Ingrid Bonde (chair), Gunilla Öhman and Joakim Rubin.
+The committee monitors and evaluates ongoing variable remuneration programmes for the Executive Management Team and those completed during the year, as well as the application of the remuneration guidelines for senior executives resolved on by the general meeting and the Group's remuneration structure and remuneration levels.
+The Remuneration Committee informs the full Board of Directors at each ordinary Board meeting about matters discussed and prepared.
+The Remuneration Committee has three members.

 The Risk and Audit Committee serves in an advisory capacity and prepares issues for consideration and decision by Hoist Finance's Board of Directors.
 The Risk and Audit Committee also had a mandate to make decisions in matters regarding the procurement of non-audit related services from external auditors.
-The committee is responsible for monitoring and ensuring the quality of financial reporting and the effectiveness of the Issuers's internal control and tasks performed by the Internal Audit, Risk Control and Compliance functions.
+The committee is responsible for monitoring and ensuring the quality of financial reporting and the effectiveness of the Issuer's internal control and tasks performed by the Internal Audit, Risk Control and Compliance functions.
 The committee also discusses valuation issues and other assessments pertaining to the annual accounts.
 In matters relating to the external audit, the Risk and Audit Committee is, notwithstanding the Board of Directors' other responsibilities and duties, to regularly meet with and reviews reports from the company's external auditors in order to remain informed about the focus and scope of the audit and to discuss the coordination of the external and internal audit with the external auditor.
-The Risk and Audit Committee is to inform the Board of Directors about audit results, the manner in which the audit contributed to the reliability of financial reporting, and the role played by the committee in the process.
-The committee is to also remain informed about Swedish Inspectorate of Auditors' quality control of the Issuer's external auditors and is responsible for the auditors' independence and impartiality and the selection procedure for auditor recommendation.
-The Risk and Audit Committee shall inform the full Board of Directors at each ordinary Board meeting about matters discussed and decisions made by the committee.
-The Risk and Audit Committee has four members: Cecilia Daun Wennborg (chair), Ingrid Bonde, Liselotte Hjorth and Gunilla Öhman.
+The Risk and Audit Committee informs the Board of Directors about audit results, the manner in which the audit contributed to the reliability of financial reporting, and the role played by the committee in the process.
+The committee also remains informed about Swedish Inspectorate of Auditors' quality control of the Issuer's external auditors and is responsible for the auditors' independence and impartiality and the selection procedure for auditor recommendation.
+The Risk and Audit Committee informs the full Board of Directors at each ordinary Board meeting about matters discussed and decisions made by the committee.
+The Risk and Audit Committee has four members.

 The main task of the Board Investment Committee is to monitor the quality of Hoist Finance's portfolio investments and investment processes.
 Further, the Board Investment Committee shall verify certain decisions made by the Management Investment Committee.
-Potential portfolio investments with a value above EUR 75 million or complex non-standard transactions above EUR 25 million always require the approval of the Board Investment Committee, while permanent establishment on new markets and acquisitions and transfer of companies or parts of business will have to be approved by the Board of Directors.
-The Board Investment Committee shall inform the full Board of Directors at each ordinary Board meeting about matters discussed and investment decisions made by the committee.
-Currently, the Board Investment Committee consists of the following four members; Liselotte Hjorth (chair), Malin Eriksson, Jörgen Olsson and Joakim Rubin.
+Potential portfolio investments with a value above EUR 75 million, complex non-standard transactions above EUR 25 million or which require an SFSA approval always require the approval of the Board Investment Committee, while permanent establishments in new markets and acquisitions and transfer of companies or parts of business will have to be approved by the Board of Directors.
+The Board Investment Committee informs the full Board of Directors at each ordinary Board meeting about matters discussed and investment decisions made by the committee.
+The Board Investment Committee has three members.